Generic selectors

 If you need assistance with your Show Good Cause letter or need assistance to appeal against exclusion, contact us.
 If you would like feedback on your draft letter, our caseworkers will be happy to assist.
 Please contact us as soon as possible, and attach the following:

-• your Show Good Cause notifications
+• your Show Good Cause notice

-• your draft letter
+• your draft response letter

 • any supporting documents